Skip to main content

 Getting Started

-Anyone can open an issue about parsers/scenarios, or contribute a change with a pull request (PR) to the crowdsecurity/hub GitHub repository.
+Anyone can open an issue about parsers, scenarios, collections, or WAF rules, or contribute a change with a pull request (PR) to the crowdsecurity/hub GitHub repository.
 You need to be comfortable with git and GitHub to work effectively.

 Find something to work on